The ultimate Apple Calendar user guide

 The color code for the calendar

-Whether you want the subscription to be hosted in iCloud or on your Mac
+Whether you want the subscription to be hosted in your iCloud account or on your Mac

 Whether you want to receive alerts or attachments